jbuchbinder/cadmonitor/README.md

 ## Development

-The default {{secrets.go}} file is encrypted by the developer, but you can create your own like this:
+The default `secrets.go` file is encrypted by the developer, but you can create your own like this:

 	package main